Skip to content

 Authentication

 Certain functionalities of the SWC are available to anonymous users, but functions that edit any system state (data, configuration, metadata) require an authenticated user.
 Keycloak serves as the central OIDC provider, issuing tokens that are validated by downstream services.
-The Keycloak client ID used is hale-connect, using the implicit OIDC flow.
-Users are assigned to the root organisation (ID 3, "Datenportal").
-Auto-login is disabled; users must explicitly log in.
+Clients can be configured in Keycloak to facilitate the authentication in the different applications.

 Other supported authentication mechanisms include OAuth, SAML 2.0, and Active Directory via Keycloak identity brokering.